dukins/irl-streaming-gopro-belabox-complete-guide/README.md

 I was also using an android phone (Samsung Galaxy S20+) with Android 13.
 For some steps you will have to look up on how to do them on Iphone (sorry about that!)
 Visit the Belabox repository to see what devices work with the Belabox!
 https://github.com/BELABOX/tutorial/wiki/Peripherals,-accessories-and-power-banks
+Huge shoutout to rationalIRL for creating the Belabox project!
+It makes streaming so much more affordable and  enjoyable!
+Also shoutout to Codexual for creating a HowTo to setup a self-hosted SRT Server.

 ## Troubleshooting
 Join my Discord Server and post your questions in the "tech-stuff" or "troubleshooting-gopro-setup" channels!